 This video was created as a tribute to our hospital-wide commitment to organ and tissue donation and transplantation.
 Information is from 2009-2012.
 Interviews are of Memorial Medical Center patients, however not everyone pictured was treated at Memorial Medical Center.

-Learn more about our pancreas and kidney transplant program and surgery services and our transplant surgery physicians or use the menu on the right to navigate through a wealth of helpful information wherever you are in your journey back to health through kidney, pancreas or kidney/pancreas transplantation.
+Learn more about our kidney transplant program and surgery services and our transplant surgery physicians or use the menu to find information that will help you navigate the kidney, pancreas or kidney/pancreas transplantation process.

 Some of the information presented in this transplant surgery services site is from UNOS, the National Kidney Foundation and/or Genentech USA, Inc., all highly credible resources for transplant information.
 For more information, or to receive a free education DVD entitled "A New Beginning: Planning for Your Transplant Journey,” call the Memorial Pancreas and Kidney Transplant Program and Surgery Services at 217-788-3441 or toll free at 888-864-9433.